Canning Tomatoes in a Pressure Canner

-If you want to use a hot packing method check out canning tomato sauce.
-Because if you cook them first they’ll get saucy.
+If you want to use a hot packing method, check out canning tomato sauce, because if you heat your tomatoes first, they’ll get saucy.

 - pressure canner